AyeSandarMin/ai-resume-checker/README.md

 AI-powered resume analyzer that helps job seekers optimize their resumes for specific positions and ATS systems.

+**🎯 This is a portfolio project** - Built to showcase full-stack development skills using modern web technologies.
+Created for demonstration and learning purposes.

 ## Features

 - 📄 Upload PDF resumes with drag & drop